facebookincubator/FBX2glTF/README.md

       --khr-materials-common    (WIP) Use KHR_materials_common extensions to
                                 specify Unlit/Lambert/Blinn/Phong shaders.
-      --pbr-metallic-roughness  (WIP) Try to glean glTF 2.0 native PBR attributes from the FBX.
+      --pbr-metallic-roughness  (WIP) Try to glean glTF 2.0 native PBR attributes from the FBX, or make a best effort to convert from traditional shader models.
       --pbr-specular-glossiness
-                                (WIP) Experimentally fill in the
+                                (WIP) Very experimentally employ the
                                 KHR_materials_pbrSpecularGlossiness extension.
       --blend-shape-normals     Include blend shape normals, if reported present by the FBX SDK.